mlanza/ai-literacy/101/14-you-in-the-suit.md

 Because when you suit up — thoughtfully, deliberately, with both eyes open — you’re not being replaced.

 You’re becoming something stronger.

+[^1]: Andrej Karpathy uses the Iron Man suit analogy in [Software is Changing (Again)](https://www.youtube.com/watch?v=LCEmiRjPEtQ), though Andrew Ng may have first used it.